 - It was Leopold and Loeb's goal to commit the perfect crime when they murdered fourteen-year-old Bobby Franks.
 They were bright young things who thought they might be Ubermenschen.
 They made about a frillion mistakes.
 Just to demonstrate how far from perfect this attempt was, some of the more notable ones are: Leaving the body right by railroad tracks, where it was quickly discovered.
 Leaving a pair of eyeglasses belonging to one of them with an unusual hinge mechanism that had been bought by three people in the area.
 And on questioning, claiming that they had been out in their car, even though their chauffeur was repairing the car that night.
 Being seen together in their rented car at the time and place the kidnapping had occurred.
 Yeah, Moriarty these guys were not.

 - In an early HBO special, George Carlin joked about what he considered the perfect crime; You pick up one person and use them to beat another person to death.
 They both die and there's no murder weapon!

 - Two Malaysian men escaped hanging for drug trafficking because they were twin brothers, and the courts couldn't distinguish between the guilty brother and the innocent brother.

-- In the same vein, at least one Cojoined Twin once got away with murder because he couldn't be imprisoned without also imprisoning his innocent brother.
-When you think about it, cojoined twins may be The Perfect Criminals.
+- In the same vein, at least one conjoined twin once got away with murder because he couldn't be imprisoned without also imprisoning his innocent brother.
+When you think about it, conjoined twins may be The Perfect Criminals.